Current Lab Members

 Julia graduated from Temple University with a B.S. in Neuroscience in the Fall of 2017 with minors in Art History and Health Psychology.
 As an undergraduate, she was a research assistant in two labs: the Child Adolescent Anxiety Disorders Clinic under Dr. Phil Kendall, and the Neuroendocrinology & Behavior Lab under Dr. Debra Bangasser.
 While in Dr. Bangasser's lab, Julia developed a passion for Behavioral Neuroscience, and intends to pursue a Ph.D. in it in the coming years.

-Lizzie is a junior at Temple University and will be graduating in May 2020 with a degree in Psychology and a minor in cognitive neuroscience.
+Lizzie is a senior at Temple University and will be graduating in May 2020 with a degree in Psychology and a minor in cognitive neuroscience.

-Laura is a third year undergraduate here at Temple majoring in French and minoring in Neuroscience.
+Laura is a rising senior here at Temple majoring in French and minoring in Neuroscience.

-Troy is a third year undergraduate here at Temple majoring in Neuroscience.
+Troy is a rising senior here at Temple majoring in Neuroscience.

 Former Lab Members